SeriousSneak/GamesWiki/botw-totk/totk/index.md

 <a href="https://www.zeldadungeon.net/tears-of-the-kingdom-interactive-map">Zelda Dungeon Interactive Map</a> - This is the one I use.
 It is super simple to filter items on the right side and you can get to the other maps by clicking buttons on the left.
 They even link to more information on how to get Koroks.
 <h4>Other Resources</h4>
-<a href="https://docs.google.com/spreadsheets/d/1an06KpSDgW0MLfFs346EOXXBhElYuzTvPhdxXp6T8Hs/edit#gid=750468372" target="_blank">Tears of the Kingdom Armor Google Sheet Document</a> -
+<a href="https://docs.google.com/spreadsheets/d/1an06KpSDgW0MLfFs346EOXXBhElYuzTvPhdxXp6T8Hs/edit#gid=750468372" target="_blank">Tears of the Kingdom Armor Google Sheet Document</a> - This is a better list (than what I had) of all of the armors and what is needed to upgrade them.
+It also includes set bonus information and the total materials needed to upgrade everything.

 <a href="https://www.ign.com/wikis/the-legend-of-zelda-tears-of-the-kingdom/Materials_and_Resources_List">IGN's Materials &amp; Resources List</a> - I highly recommend this page as it is not nearly as bad as their interactive map.
 I use IGN for everything else besides the map.